SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessGambits.md

 When you are about to be hit by a melee attack, you can use your reaction and spend a gambit die to reduce the damage of the incoming hit by one roll of gambit die + double your proficiency bonus.

+# 4. - Counterattack

+When a creature misses their attack against you and is within reach of your equipped melee weapon, you can spend a gambit die and use your reaction to make an attack of opportunity with the weapon against them.
+If the attack hits, you deal additional damage equal to the gambit die roll.

+# 5. - Debilitating Strike

+The next weapon or unarmed attack that hits a creature before your turn ends will spend a gambit die to deal additional damage equal to the gambit die roll and make the creature roll all saving throws and ability checks with disadvantage until the end of your next turn if it fails Constitution saving throw against your Gambit DC.

-# 4. - Coordinated Attack
+# 6. - Directed Attack

 The next weapon or unarmed attack that hits a creature before your turn ends will spend a gambit die to deal additional damage equal to the gambit die roll and maneuver one of your allies into a more advantageous position.
 Target an ally within 30 feet of you that isn't restrained or incapacitated.
 That ally can use its reaction to move up to half its speed without provoking opportunity attacks.

-# 5. - Counterattack

-When a creature misses their attack against you and is within reach of your equipped melee weapon, you can spend a gambit die and use your reaction to make an attack of opportunity with the weapon against them.
-If the attack hits, you deal additional damage equal to the gambit die roll.

-# 6. - Debilitating Strike

-The next weapon or unarmed attack that hits a creature before your turn ends will spend a gambit die to deal additional damage equal to the gambit die roll and make the creature roll all saving throws with disadvantage until the end of your next turn if it fails Constitution saving throw against your Gambit DC.

 # 7. - Diverting Attack